RICSecLab/SLOPTAFLpp/README.md

 # SLOPT-AFL++

-This repository contains the implementation of SLOPT-AFL++ and the three existing methods Karamcheti-AFL++, CMFuzz-AFL++, and HavocMAB-AFL++, all of which are introduced in our paper "SLOPT: Bandit Optimization Framework for Mutation-Based Fuzzing".
+This repository contains the implementations of SLOPT-AFL++ and the three existing methods Karamcheti-AFL++, CMFuzz-AFL++, and HavocMAB-AFL++, all of which are introduced in our paper "SLOPT: Bandit Optimization Framework for Mutation-Based Fuzzing".

 SLOPT-AFL++ is implemented in the `main` branch.
 The existing methods are implemented in the following branches: